harshdM99/stream-log-analytics/README.md

 This project demonstrates real-time data streaming, processing, and visualization using **Apache Kafka**, **PySpark**, **Cassandra** and an interactive Python **Dash dashboard** that visualizes the processed data.
 Initially, the visualization was hosted on an EC2 instance to provide real-time updates.
 For cost-effectiveness and simplicity in presentation, a static version of the dashboard was later hosted online.

 ## Overview

-Here you want to write a short overview of the goals of your project and how it works at a high level.
-If possible, include one or two images of the end product and architecture diagram (see examples below). diagrams.net is a great tool for creating architecture diagrams.

 <!-- ### Data Visualization
 ![Example dashboard image](example-dashboard.png) -->